 Primary tabs

-The PhD in Archaeology is an opportunity for original research leading to a thesis within a structured research environment that encourages both independence and collaboration.
-The Department of Archaeology provides research training for PhD students through regular research skills seminars.
-All PhD students are assigned a supervisor and an adviser and may have additional co-supervisors and/or advisers who make up their ‘supervisory team’.
-Students will have frequent meetings with their supervisor and other team members, either together or individually.
+The PhD in Archaeology is an opportunity for original research, leading to a thesis, within a structured research environment that encourages both independence and collaboration.
 The PhD is normally obtained after three years of study (five years part-time) on an approved subject within the field of Archaeology, and includes an oral examination on the thesis and the general field of knowledge in which it falls.

-A PhD thesis in Archaeology must represent a significant contribution to knowledge. with a word count of not more than 80,000 words.
+A PhD thesis in Archaeology must represent a significant contribution to knowledge.
 Students may be required to complete courses in research design, statistical analysis, interpretation, communication and safety during their first Michaelmas term at Cambridge, and attend such lectures and courses as are considered appropriate by their supervisor.

 Learning Outcomes